sid-agrawal/CellulOS-Docs/docs/source/design/design_pd_runtime_setup.md

 Due to this, some runtime-specific data which are too large to send through our current communication protocol is stored in the Root Task, which result in the Root Task making a few small runtime-setup decisions.

 ### `pd_client_runtime_setup()`
 This is the only API call where the Root Task will make decisions on how a PD should be set up.
 Since the Root Task does not store nor is provided any of the user-configuration data, it makes simple inferences on how to set up the PD, based on the minimal runtime-specific data stored in various components.
-The inferences follow those listed in [Conditions for setup method](target_pd_runtime_setup_conditions).
+The inferences follow those listed in [](#conditions-for-setup-method).

 ### ELF metadata
 The Root Task performs ELF loading, for convenience, through the `ads_client_load_elf()` API call.
 The PD component will store a bit of ELF metadata within a PD object's metadata.